JakubSzwajka/JakubSzwajka.github.io/_posts/2021-3-18-Project-Starter.md

 The idea is very simple.

-In my console i wanted to skin all operations like creating a virtual env for python project, initializing a git repo, adding a readme and .gitignore file.
+In my console i wanted to skip all operations like creating a virtual env for python project, initializing a git repo, adding a readme and .gitignore file.

 ![image](https://github.com/JakubSzwajka/JakubSzwajka.github.io/blob/master/_posts/_images/project_starter_1.png?raw=true)